zwettemaan/CEPSparker/ReadMe.md

 Make sure to correctly run 'initialSetupConfigApp.command'.

-See 'Whirlwind Start On A Mac' further below.
+See 'Whirlwind Tour On A Mac' further below.

 ### Windows